Asymmetries from a charged memory-burdened PBH: Results discussions

 The summary of the allowed parameter space is illustrated in Fig.~\ref{fig:lambdas}, where we show the region of the parameter space in the coupling plane that satisfies the observed baryon asymmetry as well as the DM relic abundance, considering a real scalar DM.
 We therefore consider the actions in Eq.~\eqref{eq:action1} and \eqref{eq:action-dm} are present simultaneously such that asymmetry is generated in both the visible and in the dark sector from the evaporation of a single BH.
 In obtaining the net parameter space, we have scanned over the initial PBH mass $\Min\in\left[10^{-2}-10^7\right]$ g, for a fixed $\beta=10^{-5}$.
 From Eq.~\eqref{eq:lam-YB} and \eqref{eq:lam-DM} it is clear that, one needs $\Ldm>\lambda$ to satisfy both $Y_B^0$ and $\Omega_{\rm DM}\,h^2$.
 Also, the couplings corresponding to right asymmetries have the same dependence on $\Min$.
 This is exactly reflected here, for a fixed DM mass.
 Since a heavier DM requires feebler $\lambda$ to satisfy the observed abundance [cf. Eq.~\eqref{eq:lam-DM}], hence, we see, the contour corresponding to $\mdm=10^{10}$ GeV (black dot-dashed contour) shifts to the lower $\lambda$ values, compared to $\mdm=10^{5}$ GeV (black dashed contour).
 As smaller couplings correspond to lighter PBHs [cf. Fig.~\ref{fig:contour_B-L}], hence they are constrained from the CMB bound, whereas higher couplings (corresponding to heavier PBHs) are tightly constrained from the bound on $\beta$ due to GW [cf. Eq.~\eqref{eq:betaGW2}].
 It is also worth noting that the CMB-disallowed region of the parameter space (green shaded) satisfies $\beta<\beta_c$ since it typically corresponds to $\Min\lesssim 0.7$ g, while the part of the parameter space corresponding to heavier $\Min$, in tension with GW energy density (blue shaded), satisfies $\beta>\beta_c$.
 We therefore find, the allowed range of coupling to be $10^{17}\lesssim\lambda\lesssim 10^{27}$, while $10^{8}\lesssim\Ldm\lesssim 10^{19}$ for $\mdm=10^{10}$ GeV and $10^{13}\lesssim\Ldm\lesssim 10^{24}$ for $\mdm=10^{5}$ GeV, considering the semiclassical approximation to be valid.
 In Tab.~\ref{tab:BP} we tabulate a few benchmark points that correspond to right baryon asymmetry and DM abundance.

-Inclusion of memory burden shifts the entire parameter space towards larger couplings following the same contours (this is evident from Fig.~\ref{fig:lambdas}), hence we do not explicitly show them here.
+Inclusion of memory burden shifts the entire parameter space towards larger couplings along the same contours (this is evident from Fig.~\ref{fig:lambdas}), hence we do not explicitly show them here.
 However, the CMB and GW bounds now become more stringent, as shown by the lighter shaded regions.
-Thus, memory-burden effect squeezes the viable parameter space.
-Finally, we project the WDM limit obtained numerically from {\tt FRISBHEE}, following the methodology in Ref.~\cite{Baur:2017stq}.
-This rules out quite a substantial part of the parameter space as shown via the gray shaded region, with corresponding DM mass $\mdm\simeq\left[10^{-2},\,3\times 10^2\right]$ GeV.
+Thus, memory-burden effect makes the viable parameter space narrower.
+Finally, we project the WDM limit obtained numerically from {\tt FRISBHEE}, following the methodology in Ref.~\cite{Baur:2017stq} (as described in Sec.~\ref{sec:DM}).
+This rules out the parameter space corresponding to DM mass of $\mdm\simeq\left[10^{-2}-3\times 10^2\right]$ GeV, as shown via the gray shaded region.